UK Government Urges Supermarkets to Voluntarily Cap Prices on Staple Foods

 Key Facts

-- Supermarkets in the UK have been encouraged by the government to introduce price caps on products such as eggs, bread, and milk.
+- Supermarkets are being asked to cap prices on products such as eggs, bread, and milk.

 - Tinned tomato prices have increased significantly in recent years, according to a Sky News report.